thinktandem/grunt-drupalcs/README.md

-# grunt-phpcs
+# grunt-drupalcs

-> Grunt plugin for running PHP Code Sniffer.
+> Grunt plugin for running Drupal based PHP Code Sniffer.

+This is heavily based on the normal `grunt-phpcs` and is more or less a placeholder until php (via robo?) has better ways to run tasks.

 _This plugin is developed for Grunt `0.4.0` and is not tested for backward compatibility with Grunt `0.3.x`._